All youths ages 6–17 are invited to join us on the battlefield for the Pennsic Youth Combat Program.

 Loaner Gear

 A parent/legal guardian/notarized guardian must accompany their child/youth to the field and complete the registration process.
-To accommodate the growing number of youths attending Pennsic with a single parent/notarized guardian, or with parents/notarized guardians who are very active at Pennsic, the following parental presence rules will be in effect at the Youth Combat lists.
+To accommodate the growing number of youths attending Pennsic with a single parent/notarized guardian, or with parents/notarized guardians who are very active at Pennsic, the following parental presence rules will be in effect at the Youth Combat lists.- Division 1 participants must have a parent/guardian/notarized guardian or other adult (age 18 or older as designated by their parent/legal guardian/notarized guardian) remain with them during Youth Combat sessions.

 - The parent/legal guardian/notarized guardian must identify and introduce the responsible adult to the youth marshals in charge so that the youth marshals can confirm the parent-approved responsible adult designation and make sure that rapid contact information (cell phone number and/or home camp location) is documented on the youth combat sign-in forms.